NabiButtar123/capstoneOne_accountingLedger/README.md

 ![image](Photo4.png "icon")

 Here I filtered with vendor.
-Only printing transactions done by the apple vendor
+Only printing transactions done by the apple vendor.